divinity666/ruby-grafana-reporter/README.md

 This is just a collection of things, I am heading for in future, without a schedule.

+* Add documentation of possible asciidoctor calls to grafana
 * Add documentation for configuration file
 * Add a simple plugin system to support specific asciidoctor modifications
 * Solve code TODOs